 Hanmi Financial is a company separate and apart from the Bank that must provide for its own liquidity.
 Substantially all of Hanmi Financial's revenues are obtained from dividends declared and paid by the Bank.
-Under applicable California law, the Bank cannot make any distribution (including a cash dividend) to its shareholder (Hanmi Financial) in an amount which exceeds the lesser of: (i) the retained earnings of the Bank or (ii) the net income of the Bank to its shareholder during such period.
+Under applicable California law, the Bank cannot make any distribution (including a cash dividend) to its shareholder (Hanmi Financial) in an amount which exceeds the lesser of: (i) the retained earnings of the Bank or (ii) the net income of the Bank for its last three fiscal years, less the amount of any distributions made by the Bank to its shareholder during such period.
 Notwithstanding the foregoing, with the prior approval of the California Commissioner of Financial Institutions, the Bank may make a distribution (including a cash dividend) to Hanmi Financial in an amount not exceeding the greatest of: (i) the retained earnings of the Bank; (ii) the net income of the Bank for its last fiscal year; or (iii) the net income of the Bank for its current fiscal year.
 The Bank currently has deficit retained earnings and has suffered net losses in 2007 and 2008.
 As a result, the California Financial Code does not provide authority for the Bank to declare a dividend to Hanmi Financial, with or without Commissioner approval.
-In addition, the Bank is prohibited by the MOU described in "Notes to Consolidated Financial Statements, Note 14 - Regulatory Matters" from paying dividends to Hanmi Financial unless it receives prior regulatory approval.
+In addition, the Bank is prohibited by the MOU described in "Notes to Consolidated Financial Statements, Note 14-Regulatory Matters" from paying dividends to Hanmi Financial unless it receives prior regulatory approval.